 Applications of PAR & BR Bulbs

-PAR bulbs are often used in key lighting due to their narrow or spot (beam angle of 30-40°) light spread.
+PAR bulbs are often used in key lighting due to their spot-like light spread (beam angle 40°).
 They function well in restaurants, bars, and exterior applications.
 Depending on their size, Sunco PAR LEDs are ideal for track lighting, exterior landscaping, uplights for trees or sculptures, and as downlights in recessed cans.
 They also work well in houses of worship, art galleries, museums, and in showrooms or retail lighting to accent or highlight specific artwork or retail products.

 PARs are not exclusively for outdoor use, though several Sunco PAR bulbs are wet rated for outdoor use.
 A wet rating makes these lights ideal for focused light in garden and landscaping applications, as well as spotlights for exterior business or retail signs.
 If you are unsure about applications for wet vs. dam rated lights, you can check out our blog to learn more.